Braehead

 Braehead (Braeheid, Gaelic: Ceann a' Bhruthaich) is a commercial development located at the former site of Braehead Power Station in Renfrew on the south bank of the River Clyde in Renfrew, Renfrewshire.
 It is particularly notable for its large shopping centre, arena and leisure facilities.

-The area is known for its shopping centre of the same name, which was rebranded as Intu Braehead in 2013 and carried that name until 2020.
+The area is known for its shopping centre of the same name, which was rebranded as Intu Braehead in 2013 and kept that name until 2020.
 The rebranding was done as part of a corporate rebranding exercise by Capital Shopping Centres plc, which itself was renamed as Intu Properties PLC.